The Petit Lenormand deck is available now. Limited stock

 31 Sun

-The situation calls for clarity, sincerity, and warmth in public exchanges.
+The situation calls for clarity, sincerity, and warmth in public interactions.

 bringing to light authenticity rediscovered joy